 Other than that, patience is all that's needed since you'll be cooking the warqa leaves one-by-one.

-- Process the warqa ingredients together in a food processor or blender for one or two minutes, or until very smooth and silky.
-Pour the batter through a strainer into a bowl, cover, and leave to rest for an hour at room temperature or longer in the fridge.
+Process the warqa ingredients together in a food processor or blender for 1 or 2 minutes, or until very smooth and silky.
+Pour the batter through a strainer into a bowl, cover, and leave to rest for 1 hour at room temperature or longer in the fridge.

-- Leave the batter to cook into a semi-transparent pastry leaf.
-This won't take too long, just one to several minutes.
+Leave the batter to cook into a semi-transparent pastry leaf.
+This won't take too long, just 1 to 5 minutes.
 You'll know it's done when the center no longer looks wet or feels sticky, and the edges dry out and pull away from the side of the pan.

 Loosen the cooked pastry leaf from the pan with a rubber spatula and lift it out by its edges.
 Place it cooked-side-up on a plate or tray lined with plastic wrap, and brush the cooked side lightly with oil.